awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 ### HTTP 401: Unauthorized<a name="http-401-issues"></a>

-You configured a listener rule to authenticate users\.
-Either you configured `OnUnauthenticatedRequest` to deny unauthenticated users or the IdP denied access\.
+You configured a listener rule to authenticate users, but one of the following is true:
++ You configured `OnUnauthenticatedRequest` to deny unauthenticated users or the IdP denied access\.
++ The load balancer is unable to communicate with the IdP token endpoint or the IdP user info endpoint\.
+Verify that the security groups for your load balancer and the network ACLs for your VPC allow outbound access to these endpoints\.
+Verify that your VPC has internet access\.
+If you have an internal\-facing load balancer, use a NAT gateway to enable internet access\.
++ The size of the claims returned by the IdP exceeded the maximum size supported by the load balancer\.
++ A client submitted an HTTP/1\.0 request without a host header, and the load balancer was unable to generate a redirect URL\.
++ A client submitted a request without an HTTP protocol, and the load balancer was unable to generate a redirect URL\.
++ The requested scope doesn't return an ID token\.

 ### HTTP 403: Forbidden<a name="http-403-issues"></a>